 Once verified, you can start receiving payments in multiple currencies through wamo's borderless account and payment API.
 This can help mitigate cross-border transaction fees and currency conversion fees, making the checkout process more seamless for your customers.

-As a financial management service provider and a payments platform in one, wamo is much more than a bank and operates differently to the traditional banks you know.
+As a financial management service provider and a payments platform in one, wamo is much more than app and operates differently to the traditional institutions you know.
 The features and services are designed specifically for small businesses and entrepreneurs to meet their specific needs.
 We at wamo provide human-centred support at every step of the way!
 The best part about wamo is that it is really big on great, personal customer service.
-To speak to a wamo team member email us on email@example.com or use the chatbox on the website.
+To speak to a wamo team member email us on firstname.lastname@example.org or use the chatbox on the website.